Administration

 Mrs. Matthews joined West Highland after a 24-year career in IT as a software quality tester.
 Before joining the staff 10 years ago, she was actively involved as a parent at the school.
 Now, she works in the Business Office, where she oversees tuition, enrollment, payroll, and provides IT support.
 She has a deep passion for helping others and brings both dedication and enthusiasm to her role.

-Mrs. Matthews is married and has two sons—one is currently a senior at West Highland, and the other is a proud graduate.
+Mrs. Matthews is married and has two sons.
+Both are WHCA graduates.
 In her free time, she enjoys spending time with her family at their cabin up north, where they enjoy trail riding, canoeing, fishing, and relaxing by the campfire, and crocheting.

 Mrs. Ambrose has a Bachelor of Science degree in Mathematical Sciences with an emphasis in Computer Science from the University of North Carolina, Chapel Hill.
 She worked as a computer programmer and developed programs for NOAA, NAVOCEANO, and NOAA's Office of Oceanic and Atmospheric Research at the John C. Stennis Space Center in Mississippi, before moving to Ann Arbor, Michigan.
 Her passion is to help students learn and attain their full potential despite any learning differences.
 She has four children.
 She enjoys gardening, going for walks, hiking in the mountains, and spending time with family and friends.

 Mrs. Clark holds a bachelor's degree in English and Elementary Education from Madonna University.
 After spending some time homeschooling her children, they transitioned to attending West Highland.
 In 2023, Mrs. Clark began working as a substitute art teacher and officially joined the staff for the 2023-2024 school year.
 She is passionate about painting and inspiring children to embrace their creativity.
 Mrs. Clark is married and has three children.
-One of her daughters is a recent graduate, and her son is currently in fifth grade.
+One of her daughters is a recent graduate and her son is currently attending.

 Mrs. Daniels graduated from Eastern Michigan University with a degree in Elementary Education and an endorsement in Cognitive Impairments.
 She is thrilled to be teaching again at WHCA.
 Previously, she was a long-term substitute for 5th/6th grades, a special education teacher and dyslexia tutor.
 Prior to teaching at WHCA, she subbed at several local schools.
-She has waited a long time to teach 3rd grade and loves the freedom to talk to students about Jesus and to pray with them.
+This is her 4th year teaching elementary students at WHCA, and she loves the freedom she has to talk to them about Jesus.

 Mrs. Diller attended Taylor University for Elementary Education.
 She previously taught homeschool co-op classes for over 10 years and has been at WHCA for five years.
 She enjoys teaching science, history, geography and many other subjects.
 She has been tutoring with the Barton System for four years.
 Mrs. Diller has worked with special needs students in a variety of settings during her teaching time.
 She has six children, two of whom attend West Highland.
 She is a huge supporter of our robotics programs and is currently the head coach for junior high and an assistant coach for the high school and upper elementary teams.